muratkeremozcan/pizza-api/README.md

 - In any file, it is clear which flags are relevant.
 - It is easy to search for the flags and where they are used, which makes implementation and maintenance seamless.

 In JS `Object.freeze` can be used to replicate TS' enum behavior.
-Now is also a good time to move to move the `get-flag-value.js` from `./handlers` into `./flag-utils`.
+Now is also a good time to move to move the `get-flag-value.js` from `./handlers` into `./flag-utils`, it will make life easier when using the utility for test assertions.
 Here is the refactor:

 ```js
 // ./flag-utils/flags.js